Berlin Hauptbahnhof: U-Bahn

 Since it is the terminus of the U5, a short two-pronged branch railway was built to the north.
 One of the two sweeping tracks is located at a lockable manhole, through which the U-Bahn carriages can be replaced if necessary with a crane.

-Zoning for the underground line U11 under the Invalidenstraße is provided for at the station, however construction of this line has not yet commenced.
+Zoning for the underground line U11 under the Invalidenstraße is provided for at the station, but construction of this line has not yet commenced.

 Trams

 In 2009, the approval process was started to build a tram track connecting Hauptbahnhof to the existing tram network.
 After some legal hurdles by residents, construction started in the spring of 2011.
 On 14 December 2014, line M5 was extended from S Hackescher Markt to Hauptbahnhof.

 On 29 August 2015, lines M8 and M10 were also extended from S Nordbahnhof to Hauptbahnhof.

-There are plans to extend the tram network and line M10 further to the west, to Turmstraße U-Bahn station on line U9.
+In May 2023, the extension of the M10 line to Turmstraße U-Bahn station in the Moabit suburb, which had been planned since 2015 and has been under construction since 2021, was opened.
+It significantly improved the connection between the main railway station and the surrounding areas.